 Ao Nang Beach is not the typical white sandy beach with crystal clear water, and during high tide, the sand practically disappears.
 But the scenery with its limestone cliffs, palm trees and longtail boats moored along the shore is pretty stunning.
 Ao Nang Beach acts more like a jumping-off point for island hopping between the beautiful islands in Krabi archipelago.

-Ao Nang Beach, northern part, at high tide.
+The northern part at high tide.
 Not much space for tanning.

 A longtail boat moored at Ao Nang Beach.